-Poor quality telephone networks also regularly result in loss of connection or degradation of speed.
+Poor-quality telephone networks also regularly result in loss of connection or degradation of speed.
 The cost for the user is relatively high because connections costs are almost always charged by the minute.
 And because the connection makes use of an existing telephone connection, voice calls over the same line are not possible during the connection.

-The advantage of using the telephone network is the fact that when the connection is established between your computer and the ISP, the bandwidth is uncontended, because of the switched nature of the network, that connection channel cannot be shared amongst multiple users, you, and only you, are the sole user.
+7 An electronic version of the Bible and the Koran on the web is about 2.34 MB.
+Downloading such a file over this type of dial-up connection would take at best 5 minutes 42 seconds.
+The advantage of using the telephone network is the fact that when the connection is established between your computer and the ISP, the bandwidth is uncontended: because of the switched nature of the network, that connection channel cannot be shared amongst multiple users, you, and only you, are the sole user.

-5.1.2 ISDN.
-Integrated Services Digital Network
+5.1.2.
+ISDN, Integrated Services Digital Network

 Integrated Services Digital Network (ISDN) is fundamentally a development of the analogue PSTN telephone network.
-ISDN allows for better services but requires an upgrade of the network for example, by installing ISDN switching equipment at crucial points in the network.
-The end user needs to install ISDN enabled terminating equipment: that means an ISDN telephone set, a different type of fax machine, ISDN modems etc. In return the user gets more and better services: his/her telephone line phone call and another connection at the same time and with better quality.)
-ISDN allows also for higher connection speeds: 64 Kbps per channel, 128 Kbps per line maximum13.
-The main advantage is the increased speed of the connection and the short connection set-up time (about 2 seconds) for the connection.
-This allows for a more satisfactory connection experience compared with the set-up time of an analogue PSTN connection that can sometimes last about a minute.
-The stability of the connection guality and the fact that multiple ISDN lines can be combined (bundled) to result in even higher capacity, allows for applications such as videoconferencing.
-Still, the connection is not an always-on connection: connection costs are normally charged by the minute14.
+ISDN allows for better services but requires an upgrade of the network, for example, by installing ISDN switching equipment at crucial points in the network.
+The end-user needs to install ISDN enabled terminating equipment: that means an ISDN telephone set, a different type of fax machine, ISDN modems etc. In return the user gets more and better services: his/her telephone line capacity is doubled (two channels over one single line make it possible to carry out two phone calls or one phone call and another connection at the same time and with better quality).
+ISDN allows also for higher connection speeds: 64 Kbps per channel, 128 Kbps per line maximum8.
+The main advantage is the increased speed of the connection and the short connection set-up time (about 2 sec) for the connection.
+This allows for a more satisfactory connection experience compared with the set-up time of an analogue PSTN connection which can sometimes last about a minute.
+The stability of the connection quality and the fact that multiple ISDN lines can be combined (bundled) to result in even higher capacity, allows for applications such as videoconferencing.
+Still, the connection is not an always-on connection: connection costs are normally charged by the minute9.
 And although ISDN is regularly being called broadband, in our opinion its speed and connection comfort cannot be compared with a real always-on broadband connection.